 This guide offers practical tips on how to deal with the legislation, as well as a number of document templates to help comply with the fee ban.

 What types of occupation contracts does the legislation apply to?

 In Wales, the fee ban applied to assured shorthold tenancies originally but now applies to standard occupation contracts as of 1 December 2022.

 What fees are prohibited?

 Simply, anything which is not permitted is prohibited and, thus, banned by the Act.
-This means any payments required after 1 September 2019 in relation to tenancy agreements, such as check-in fees, check-out (or ‘exit’) fees, administration fees, inventory fees, guarantor fees etc. are prohibited payments.
+This means any payments required after 1 September 2019 in relation to contract-holder agreements, such as check-in fees, check-out (or ‘exit’) fees, administration fees, inventory fees, guarantor fees etc. are prohibited payments.

 The remainder of this page is available to members of the NRLA.
 It contains guidance on complying with the Welsh legislation, a number of fee ban compliant documents, what charges can be made under the fee bans, and a number of practical tips on adapting to the requirements of the Renting Homes (Fees, etc.) (Wales) Act 2019.